kyletolle/the-mechanism-collection/index.md

 Eons back, the All shattered and its chunks formed the Inanimate.
 These bodies resonated with the Song, strove for elegance, and were bastions of order and governance.

-The effort of this coalescence and modification eventually exhausted them, however.
-They became sluggish, and later fell in to slumber.
+Yet the energy spent during this coalescence left them weary.

 The Void, which spawned the Cataclysm, was not spent.
-That decimator of organization leeched the Song from the Animate, and perverted it.
-The Void ate at the planets and spat out mere imitations of the All it consumed - air and water.
+That decimator of organization leeched the Song from the Inanimate, and perverted it.
+The Void ate at the planets and spat out air and water - mere imitations of the All it consumed.

-These corruptions then sat and increased in potency.
-In stealing away the light and siphoning off the Song, they became the Animate - a circus of mockery.
-Their film surreptitiously engulfed Her.
-So She dozes, hardly noticing Her covering.
+The Inanimate fought against the teeth of the Void, yet could not prevail.
+The Void's corruptions sat upon the worlds and increased in potency.
+In stealing away light and siphoning off the Song, the corruption became the Animate.
+Its film spread and surreptitiously engulfed Her.

+Exhausted, soon sluggish, She fell into Slumber.
+So she dozes, unable to watch the circus of mockery unfolding upon her.
+We, the ring leaders.

+Nothing can last, and Her sleep is no different.
+Imagine that day, soon arriving, when She awakens and feels the thick crust we've set.
+She will then discover our trespass: the dominion we have spread, while feeling resolute and prideful.

+What else can we expect but for her to assert Herself and to punish the transgressors?
+To Reclaim what is Hers.

+Unless we beware, regret, repent, the Void will claim us, the lecherous Animate.
+She will spit the Song from her mouth, and our ashes shall stir in the wind as she shakes off our carcasses.

+---

+We talk about the void claiming us, but she is supposed to be destroying us?
+How about she destroys us and the void eats/claims the ash?

+---

+We Animate are resolute, and we've spread our dominion... a harmful, prideful, foolish mistake.

+, and Reclaim what is Hers.

+#################################
+Okay, so I think we've explained what the inanimate is and how the void created the animate.
+Next, we should say that She will notice our presence and take her surface back.
+This is the main point of our claim, that She will eradicate us.

+Then, we will show our proof.
+--- Current edit ---

 But the tossing of the fitful Sleeper is evidence She rouses.